NC State football commitments in action — Week 12

 Nov.
 1 — Forest Hills 25, Wadesboro Anson County 8

+Last Game: Bolder erupted for eight catches for 111 yards and a touchdown, plus two passes defended in a 35-12 win over Lexington High in the NCHSAA playoffs.

-Season Stats: Bolder has 57 catches for 977 yards and five touchdowns, and he has 22 tackles, one tackle for loss and two interceptions on defense.
+Season Stats: Bolder has 65 catches for 1,088 yards and six touchdowns, and he has 22 tackles, one tackle for loss, two interceptions and passes defended on defense.
 He has four kickoff returns for 58 yards and one punt return for 19 yards.

 Ware County High: